troythewolfe/nNest/README.md

  * condition (the conditions that have to be met to use this build, generally based on the helpers/client.js object

 ###helpers/client.js
-* user-agent parsing, return formatted client object
+* user-agent parsing
-*
+* returns formatted client object

 ###builders/builder_name.js
 * an individual app builder that is assigned to one or more builds